 Early application is encouraged, as we anticipate heavy interest in this unique program.

-As per NSF requirements, all student participants must be citizens or permanent residents of the U.S.
+Per National Science Foundation requirements, all student participants must be citizens or permanent residents of the U.S.

 Stipend, Housing, and Travel